-Concrete flooring solutions such as commercial concrete stain is another comparatively low-cost floor coating.
-Concrete stains are used to improve the state of bare concrete with a natural, long lasting appearance.
+Concrete flooring solutions such as commercial concrete stain are another comparatively low-cost floor coating.
+Concrete stains are used to improve the state of bare concrete with a natural, long-lasting appearance.
 Stains penetrate the concrete which creates a very durable finish that will not easily peel or flake.
-Although this concrete coating requires a little ground work, the coating’s application can be much uncomplicated.
-You can choose between the popular acid stains or the more user friendly acrylic stains.
+Although this concrete coating requires a little groundwork, the coating’s application can be much uncomplicated.
+You can choose between the popular acid stains or the more user-friendly acrylic stains.
 To make these stains look nice and last, it is essential that you apply a coat of concrete sealer as the final step.

 Another popular coating, ideal for garages and basements, is concrete paint or epoxy floor paint.
 The material for this is a bit more expensive compared to concrete stains and the groundwork is more extensive.